 11 If I say, Surely the darkness shall cover me; even the night shall be light about me.

-12 Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.
+12 Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.13 For thou hast possessed my reins: thou hast covered me in my mother’s womb.

 14 I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works; and that my soul knoweth right well.